-Trains from London to Paris usually leave every hour and arrive at Gard de Nord station in Paris about 2.5 hours later.
-It's always cool going through the channel tunnel.
-It's the longest undersea tunnel in the world, fact fans.
+Trains from London to Paris usually leave every hour and arrive at Paris Gare du Nord station about 2.5 hours later.
+It's always cool going through the Channel Tunnel.
+Fun fact – it's the longest undersea tunnel in the world.

 So it's easy to get to wherever you're staying in the City of Light.

 How long should you stay in Paris?
 How long is a piece of string?
 You might want to stay forever.
 But for now, four nights will suffice.
 That'll give you time to check out what you need to check.
 You know, the Eiffel Tower, Notre Dame, Versailles.
 Stroll the Left Bank and find your favourite restaurant.
 Do all that and fall in love with the city before you leave.